"I long to become a creator of myths, which is the greatest mystery that human work may touch."

 Whenever you start to look at where the work of some painter who interests you comes from there's always a thread to follow.
 The "tensions" in Chillida's work are also in Barbara Hepworth and Henry Moore, and going right back, they are in Michelangelo who does the same thing with two figures in the Sistine chapel.
 In fact, paintings do not occur spontaneously, they feed off other painting and off the lived experience of the times in which they are made, what is around them.
 There is no painter, sculptor or writer who has not been nourished by art history, only now, with postmodernity, ¡t is not so hidden.
 We find the same thing happening in architecture too.
 I don't try and escape mannerism.
 I think that, for better or for worse, Valencia is deeply mannerist.

-R. U. Nevertheless, to refer to your work, we would have to speak of a sense of context, of how the cultural and the historical come together at the present time.
 F.M.
 You can't escape from context, historical situation.
 On the contrary, you have to go right into it.
 Look at Almodovar's films with their Spanish kitsch aesthetic; melodramas which evoke Buñuel.
 Each character is a reflection of some recognizable Spaniard taken from history.
 Pedro Almodovar takes characterization a long way but often this ¡s a kind of realism brought in from his own experiences.
 At the moment, l'm interested in eclecticism, images which come from the street, or from the museum, the fusion of text and image, of perspective and flatness, evocation and realism together.
 Actually, when I made my "Kir Royale" series, of course it was a reference to the drink, the idea of a cocktail, hybridization free from considered limitations.
 As you can see, l'm prepared to bring any graphic material that I get my hands on into my work.

 R.U.
 With regard to the art establishment, what, in your opinion, is the situation of the artist in relation to the critics who operate alongside the more influential galleries?